caseyjamesdavis/caseyjamesdavis.github.io/README.md

-my personal website with simple html and bootstrap
+my personal website made in a text editor with html and bootstrap